Jeeva-5657/Cricket_Player_Price_Prediction/README.md

 ## 📈 Future Enhancements

 - ✅ Add All-Rounder Predictions
-- ✅ Deploy to Streamlit Cloud or Hugging Face Spaces
 - 🔜 Use more advanced ML algorithms (Random Forest, XGBoost)
 - 🔜 Add live data updates from ESPN
 - 🔜 Enhance UI with animations and charts